JellePauchet/RoadIt/documantation/projectplan.md

  - administratieve gegevens van een asfalttransport en de actuele locatie
  - alle gegevens omtrent de spreidmachine, walsen en de kwaliteitscontrole

-As principal, I want to consult administrative data of an asfaltbatch form an asfalt mix plant in an easy manner and everywhere.
+- As principal, I want to consult administrative data of an asphaltbatch form an asfalt mix plant in an easy manner and everywhere.
-As principal, I want to consult administrative data of an asfalttransport and it's location in an easy manner and everywhere.
+- As principal, I want to consult administrative data of an asphalttransport and its location in an easy manner and everywhere.
-As principal, I want to consult all data on finicher, compactor and the qualitycontrol in an easy manner and everywhere.
+- As principal, I want to consult all data on finicher, compactor and the qualitycontrol in an easy manner and everywhere.

 #### Asfaltproducent